afrizalyogi/afrizalyogi/README.md

 ### 📖 About me :
 - Created User Interface design by analyzing User Experience to develop responsive and user friendly website.
-- Accomplish Computer and Network Engineering study at Vocational High School.
+- Graduated Computer and Network Engineering study at Vocational High School.
 - Experienced as an intern Computer Technician at <a href="https://www.sentracomputer.com" target="_blank">Sentra Computer</a>.

 <br/>